-School mobile apps for families have become important communication tools in addition to websites.
-School apps are easy to push information to,...
+School communication apps for families have become important tools in addition to websites.
+The question remains if we have all of this parent...

 School Website Security: what features are important for your school website company to have

-Cyber security as it relates to school websites is becoming increasingly important.
-Just as some schools have hired live security teams to walk the halls and protect the students, school website companies are putting their own security in place to protect your data and school image.
+School website cyber security is becoming increasingly important.
+Learn what features school website companies are putting in place to protect your data and school image.

 Security is listed just above food and water in Maslow’s hierarchy of needs.
 We have alarm systems for homes, cars, even trackers on our kids' cell phones to make us feel safe.
 However, when it comes to intangible security, such as website security, we act very differently.
 In my own effort to be more secure online, I decided not to have the same password for all my accounts.
 Then, because that would be very complicated and hard to remember, I considered buying a journal with “Passwords” imprinted on the cover thinking it would be such an easy way to keep track of my different and now unique login information.
 After company security training, I learned this would not be secure as well, but I am not alone when it comes to needing help with website security.

 Questions about hacking a school website are at the top of the list of what people ask in school website searches according to AnswerThePublic.com.
 The top questions include:

 Can you hack a school website?

 How to unblock a school website?